Opinion | Trump’s campaign is in a death spiral. He’s only making things worse.

 He is trailing not just in must-win battlegrounds but according to private G.O.P. surveys, he is repelling independents to the point where Mr. Biden has drawn closer in solidly red states.

 Which is why you’d expect to see the president and his campaign, as they try to stave off panic, ready to try almost anything to turn this race around.
-They’d be examining his areas of greatest weakness, looking to address the bad feelings voters have about him, coming up with plans to not just seize attention but do so in ways that will persuade people to vote for him.
+They’d be examining his areas of greatest weakness, looking to address the bad feelings voters have about him, coming up with plans to not just seize attention but to do so in ways that will persuade people to vote for him.
 With time running out, they’d be desperate.

 Yet the president is quite plainly not willing to try almost anything.
 His answer to his current political predicament is to do exactly what he’s been doing, only more.
-It seems clear that as election day approaches, he’ll be caught in an insane cycle in which he thinks the way to pull victory from the jaws of defeat is to double down on everything that’s driving voters away from him.
+It seems clear that as Election Day approaches, he’ll be caught in an insane cycle in which he thinks the way to pull victory from the jaws of defeat is to double down on everything that’s driving voters away from him.

-Any sane adviser would tell Trump to do a few things right now.
+Any sane adviser would tell Trump to do a couple of things right now.
 Use the fact that he contracted covid-19 to show empathy with the millions of American families that have been affected by the virus.
-Do something, anything, to convince voters that he won’t be such a force for discord and division (that Pew poll found Biden ahead by 20 points on the question of whether each candidate could bring the country together).
+Do something, anything, to convince voters that he won’t be such a force for discord and division.
+(That Pew poll found Biden ahead by 20 points on the question of whether each candidate could bring the country together.)

 And those advisers would tell him to find the most high-profile way to do those things, to reach the whole electorate.
 So think about how bizarre it is that Trump has rejected the idea of participating in a virtual debate with Biden.